hivemq/ui-library/README.md

-# UI Shell
+# UI Kit

-UI Shell to share similar navigations between different applications.
+The HiveMQ UI Kit provides components on top of Chakra UI for various applications.

 ## Development